-Its second ingredient, sodium nitrite, is a natural compound found in vegetables like carrots and spinach due to its prevalence in soil (nitrogen being 78 percent of our atmosphere).
+Its second ingredient, sodium nitrite, is a natural compound found in vegetables such as carrots and spinach because of the compound's prevalence in soil (nitrogen being 78 percent of our atmosphere).
 Sodium nitrite is known to prevent the growth of bacteria, and is also an effective anti-toxin and considered an essential medicine by the World Health Organization.

-One teaspoon of Prague powder mixed with cold water will cure about five pounds of meat.
+One teaspoon of Prague powder mixed with cold water will cure about 5 pounds of meat.

-Another special property of Prague powder is that it prevents the growth of the deadly Clostridium botulinum bacteria, which causes botulism.
+Another special property of Prague powder No. 1 is that it prevents the growth of the deadly Clostridium botulinum bacteria, which causes botulism.

-Prague powder No. 1 is not to be confused with Prague powder No. 2, which is used in making dry cured meats like hard salami, pepperoni and prosciutto.
+Prague powder No. 1 is not to be confused with Prague powder No. 2, which is used in making dry-cured meats, including hard salami, pepperoni, and prosciutto.

-Prague powder is only meant to be used in very small quantities.
+Prague powder No. 1 is only meant to be used in very small quantities.
 That's why it's colored pink to prevent it from being mistaken for ordinary salt.
-Accidentally adding Prague powder to food like normal salt wouldn't be good for you.
+Accidentally adding Prague powder No. 1 to food like normal salt wouldn't be good for you.